Psychedelic folk

-Psychedelic folk (sometimes acid folk or freak folk) is a loosely defined form of psychedelic music that originated in the 1960s.
-It retains the largely acoustic instrumentation of folk, but adds musical elements common to psychedelic music.
+Psychedelic folk (also known as acid folk) is a loosely defined form of psychedelic music that originated in the 1960s.
+It retains the largely acoustic instrumentation of folk, but adds musical elements common to psychedelia.

-Characteristics
+Characteristics and terminology

-Psychedelic folk generally favors acoustic instrumentation although it often incorporates other instrumentation.
-Chanting, early music and various non-Western folk music influences are often found in psych folk.
+Psychedelic folk generally favours acoustic instrumentation although it often incorporates other instrumentation.
+Chanting, early music and various non-European folk music influences are often found in psych folk.
 Much like its rock counterpart, psychedelic folk is often known for a peculiar, trance-like, and atmospheric sound, often drawing on musical improvisation and Asian influences.